turnkeylinux-apps/nodejs/README.rst

    - Default web page / control panel at /opt/tklweb-cp is itself an example Node.js app built with express and `pug`_ templating.

-- Bundled globally-installed Node.js packages:

    - `PM2`_: production process manager.
 Configured to start on boot as a systemd service.

-  - `forever`_: a simple CLI tool for ensuring a node app runs continuously.
-    Supports watching sources for changes and restarting app.

-  - `grunt`_: task runner that automates repetitive tasks like minifcation, compilation, unit testing and linting.

 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).